 Keswick flood defence work to start

-The Environment Agency has said that more than 180 homes and businesses at risk of flooding from the River Greta will benefit from the scheme.
+More than 180 homes and businesses at risk of flooding from the River Greta will benefit from the Environment Agency's scheme.

 Keswick has a history of flooding, the most recent being in November 2009, which affected 140 homes in the town.

 Work will begin on Monday and is expected to take up to 15 months to complete.

 It will include the raising of flood walls and embankments along the River Greta through Keswick, including Crosthwaite Road, High Hill, Elliott Park, Southey Hill Industrial Estate and Penrith Road.

 As part of the scheme, the wall along High Hill will be raised using a combination of Lakeland stone and glass panels which aims to protect views of the river, whilst reducing flood risk.